-Saturday Morning Meditation, Teaching, & Coffee Social at Saint Mark’s Bloedel Hall
+Saturday Morning Meditation, Teaching, & Coffee Social (Online & In-Person)

 Come join us for a morning of meditation, teaching, and spiritual conversation over coffee!
-Each Saturday from 9:30 am – 11:30 am, local practitioners gather together in the Saint Mark’s Cathedral’s Bloedel Hall at 1245 10th Ave E. (enter through the back of the cathedral) for a community meditation, teaching, and coffee social.
+Each Saturday from 9:30 am – noon, local practitioners gather together at Amistad School’s Skinner Auditorium at the 1501 10th Ave E, across the North parking lot from Saint Mark’s cathedral, for a community meditation, teaching, and coffee social.
 Gatherings begin with a guided sit from 9:30 – 10 am designed to accommodate and empower a wide variety of practices, from Buddhist meditation to centering prayer.
 The morning continues with a Dhamma teaching and Q&A from 10 – 11 followed by a chance, for those who want, to discuss life and practice over coffee from 11 – noon.
-In the spirit of Dhamma, all teachings are offered completely free of charge, with nothing expected in return.
+In the spirit of Dhamma, all teachings are offered completely free of charge, with nothing expected in return, though those inspired may give in-person or online.
 For directions and information on what to bring, see below.
 Additionally, if one wishes to offer food for the monastics’ daily meal, they may arrive at 9 am to do so.
-Those unable to attend in-person are welcome to tune in via YouTube livestream.
+As alms mendicants, they accept what is offered, though some try to maintain a vegetarian or vegan diet.
+Those unable to attend in-person are welcome to tune in via Zoom or YouTube livestream.
 Welcome!

 What to Bring

-For news of upcoming retreats and teachings, subscribe to our YouTube channel, Facebook page, or newsletter.
-If you live in the greater Seattle area, you may join our WhatsApp group for locals.
+For news of upcoming retreats and teachings, subscribe to our YouTube channel, Facebook page, Discord Server, or newsletter.
+If you live in the greater Seattle area, you may join our “Mitta Meetups” Community Calendar and WhatsApp group for locals.
 To organize carpools to and from events, visit our Rideshare Board.

-In 2020, after nearly eight years in robes, Tahn Nisabho returned to the Northwest hoping to help establish a refuge of Dhamma and practice near Seattle.
+In 2020, after nearly eight years in robes, Ajahn Nisabho returned to the Northwest hoping to help establish a refuge of Dhamma and practice near Seattle.